ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/migration-v31/index.md

 ### GridOptions

-* Grid option `advancedFilterModel` is deprecated in favour of `initialState.filter.advancedFilterModel`.
+* `advancedFilterModel` - deprecated, use `initialState.filter.advancedFilterModel` instead.
 * `suppressAsyncEvents` and synchronous event handling is deprecated.
 Please update your events to be handled asynchronously.

 ### Column Filters

-`IFilterParams.valueGetter` is deprecated in favour of `IFilterParams.getValue`, which provides a simpler method of retrieving cell values.
+`IFilterParams.valueGetter` - deprecated, use `IFilterParams.getValue` instead.

 ### Grid API